desserdmi/olfactory_bulb/README.md

  3. Preprocessing of collected dataset
 4. Developing an automatic feature selection algorithm in order to identify biomarkers that are relevant for the diagnosis.
 The most promising way seems to be Recursive Feature Elimination with Support Vector Machine (RFE-SVM).
+SVM has proven state of the art performance in computational biology.
 As described in this [paper](https://doi.org/10.1101/711135), this method has shown incredible accuracy and stability of biomarkers selected by this [algorithm](https://www.biorxiv.org/content/10.1101/711135v1.full).
 ![Fig.1](https://www.biorxiv.org/content/biorxiv/early/2019/07/22/711135/F1.large.jpg?width=800&height=600&carousel=1)
 Fig. 1.
 Overview of the proposed method.
 Feature selection is performed systematically across different partitions of the original dataset.
 Robustness of selected biomarkers is assessed from the output of the RFE-SVM algorithm, and the final accuracy is averaged over subsamplings estimations.